adematti/obiwan/doc/index.rst

 Quick start-up
 ==============

-For a quick start-up on NERSC, see :ref:`example`.
+For a quick start-up on NERSC, see :ref:`user-example`.

 Acknowledgements
 ================